lucastomic/bookingAPI/README.md

 );
 ```

+## Testing
+As this is not a real project, there was no need of spending time in a extensive coverage.
+However, for the demonstration of knowledge, some functions were covered

 ## Docker
 Also, it makes use of Docker for managing the database and dockerize the application, using besides [air](https://github.com/cosmtrek/air) for live reload.